akvilary/sqlconstructor/README.md

 def main():
+    # you could set default values of variables inside of cached result
+    # and reset it later.
+    # Or do not set them in cached result at all and set them later.
     container: sc.SqlContainer = get_product_query()
-    # set variables to existing container
+    # set/reset variables to existing container
     container(quality='Best', brand_id=1)